gnuthought/ansible-role-openshift-provision/examples/cakephp-pipeline/README.md

 features.
 See the cakephp-template example for more information on template processing.

+This playbook also shows two approaches to "T-shirt" sizing for quotas and limits.
+Two approaches are shown only for demonstration purposes.
+In your own playbooks you should likely choose one approach and be consistent.

+LimitRanges are shown being set by pointing to different files with the appropriate definition, a simple direct approach.

+For ResourceQuotas we show using a template that references attributes set on the project.
+Within project resources the enclosing project can be referenced with the `project` variable.

 ## app-build.py

 This playbook manages the OpenShift BuildConfig and then starts a build.